Sometimes, it also has alternative error message like this:

---max-old-space-size option before running your script.
+--max-old-space-size option when running your npm command.

 Here’s an example of increasing the memory limit to 4GB: